ekuric/nginx-rtmp/nginx-rtmp-setup.md

 - This configuration works for Youtube - uncomment in `nginx.conf` part `push rtmp://a.rtmp.youtube.com/live2/xxxxvfffffffffff;` - and provide your youtube stream key.
 - Similar configuarion would be to add additional stream destination in this [video](https://www.youtube.com/watch?v=vDxo0JiV0q0) there is an example.
+- StreamCtrl expect to have access to OBS Stream web socket web address.
+In this configuration we tested it locally, for remote access it will be probably necessary to check / adapt network access for it.

 Happy Streaming!